UEFA Euro 1972 final: West Germany

 There, West Germany faced their 1966 FIFA World Cup Final opponents England and the first match of the two-legged tie was played at Wembley Stadium in London on 29 April 1972 in front of 96,800 spectators.
 In rainy conditions, West Germany dominated the game while England defended deeply and committed numerous fouls.
 In the 27th minute, Bobby Moore lost possession of the ball, allowing Uli Hoeneß to shoot from around 20 yd, his strike taking a deflection off Norman Hunter and beating Gordon Banks in the England goal.
 Emlyn Hughes saw his half-volley strike the top of the West Germany crossbar before Francis Lee equalised for England in the 76th minute; a shot from Martin Peters was kept out by Sepp Maier but Lee converted the rebound from close range.
 West Germany regained the lead seven minutes later.
 Moore fouled Sigfried Held and although Banks got a hand to the resulting penalty from Netzer, the ball spun into the net.
 With two minutes remaining, Held won the ball from Hughes, passed to Hoeneß who then gave it to Müller whose low shot beat Banks to give West Germany a 3–1 victory.
 The return match was held two weeks later at the Olympiastadion in Berlin.
-In another match marred by violence from the England team, both sides had limited opportunities to score.
+In another match marred by fouls from both teams, each side had limited opportunities to score.
 Martin Chivers saw his shot cleared off the goalline by Horst-Dieter Höttges while both Netzer and Held missed chances.
 In the second half, Hans-Georg Schwarzenbeck cleared the ball from the West Germany goalmouth under pressure from Rodney Marsh.
 The game ended goalless and with a 3–1 aggregate victory, West Germany progressed to the semi-final where they faced the host team Belgium.

 The match was held at the Bosuilstadion in Antwerp on 14 June 1972 in front of a crowd of 55,669.
 Helmut Schön, the West Germany manager, described the pitch as "an unplayable stone desert" but despite that, his side took the lead midway through the first half through Müller.
 Netzer crossed the ball into the centre and Müller rose to head the ball past Christian Piot, the Belgium goalkeeper who had attempted to punch the ball clear.
 The second half saw Maier make saves from both Georges Heylens and Léon Semmeling but with less than 20 minutes remaining, Müller scored, once again from a Netzer pass, to make it 2–0 to West Germany.
 In the 83rd minute, Jean Dockx's pass found Odilon Polleunis who held off Herbert Wimmer and struck the ball into the roof of the West Germany goal.
 Late in the match, Belgium's Erwin Vandendaele headed a Raoul Lambert corner wide of goal and the game ended 2–1 to West Germany who qualified for their first European Championship final.